alarv/geras/README.md

 ## Writing Code

 After cloning the repo, run `npm install` from your project directory.
 Then, you can start the local development server by running `npm run watch`.
-The first time you run this you should see the following demo run: